SwissDataScienceCenter/renku/source/developer/knowledge_graph.rst

 - :code:`create_vertex_property`, add a (property key, value) pairing to a given vertex
 - :code:`update_vertex_property`, modify a vertex property.
 This is done by first removing the old (property key, value) pairing and then adding the (property key, new value) pairing

-The full definition of the graph mutation API is located in: `apispec/src/graph-mutation.yaml <https://github.com/SwissDataScienceCenter/fantastic-guacamole/blob/master/apispec/src/graph-mutation.yaml>`_
+The full definition of the graph mutation API resides in the `mutation API spec`_ file.

 .. _fig-kg_mutation_seqdiag: